Kim Alley: Virginia's Top Model

-In 2009, Alley started and produced Virginia's Top Model, a Richmond, Virginia competition closely resembling America's Next Top Model.
+In 2009, Alley produced Virginia's Top Model, a Richmond, Virginia competition closely resembling America's Next Top Model.
 The purpose of Virginia's Top Model was to spotlight one deserving contestant and take his or her career to the next level and meet face to face with modeling agents in New York City.
 Judges pared more than 100 hopefuls down to four women and one man.
 The contestants were all new to the modeling world.
 The winner would travel with Alley to New York City to meet with top agencies, including Elite Model Management, IMG Model Agency and the Ford Modeling Agency.